-The system for Seldinger-inspired placement of a blunt 11G introducer via a 20G guide wire for a guided approach before reaching bone.
+The Kensington Bone Biopsy System for Seldinger-inspired placement of a blunt 11G introducer via a 20G guide wire for a guided approach before reaching bone.

-As with all the Merit Bone Biopsy Systems, the Kensington™ System contains the Preston™ Bone Biopsy Needle, designed for either incremental sampling for blastic lesions or with optional syringe aspiration.
-The system components include:
+As with all the Merit Bone Biopsy Systems, the Kensington™ Bone Biopsy System contains the Preston™ Bone Biopsy Needle, designed for either incremental sampling for blastic lesions or with optional syringe aspiration.

 Features & Benefits

 The Kensington™ Guide Wire Bone Biopsy System is a minimally invasive, coaxial system designed for deep bone and sensitive procedures requiring a very precise approach.